EpistasisLab/Aliro/README.md

 }
 ```

-After a project has been created on FGLab, if this machine is available to run experiments for the project then add the following field to `projects.json`.
+After a project has been created on FGLab, if this machine is available to run experiments for the project then add the following field to `projects.json` ([projects.example.json](https://github.com/Kaixhin/FGMachine/blob/master/projects.example.json) can be used as a starting point).

 ```json
 "<project_id>": {